 This post may contain affiliate links for which I may earn a small commission if items are purchased via the link.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-We always stay at the CasaMagna Marriott which was awesome!
+Looking for the best family friendly hotel in Puerto Vallarta?
+We always stay at the CasaMagna Marriott which is awesome!
 On our last trip, we got an upgrade to a huge oceanfront suite.
 The suite had a living room, dining room, bedroom, huge bathroom area and a wraparound massive balcony that overlooked the ocean.
 There was a huge 8 person table outside where we dined on some nights with friends.
 The staff here is amazing, there really is nothing negative to say about this hotel and their reviews speak for themselves.

 The balcony hat an outdoor tub which was a huge hit with the kids!

 Their regular rooms are quite spacious too, usually we get a regular ocean view room like this:

 This was the view from our room in 2017:

 The first thing we did after checking in was go have some drinks at the poolside bar.
 Milana loves her pina coladas!

 The hotel has a resident cat named Mitzy, who made herself at home here last year after wandering in as a stray.
 If you happen to find Mitzy wandering around, post your photos to Instagram with the hashtag #HelloMitzy.

 The hotel grounds are beautiful and the staff is amazing, definitely one of our better stays!
 We always a cabana right by the pool the entire time of our stay.
 Lots of privacy and a place to relax in the shade.
 I highly recommend it!
 This is our favorite family friendly hotel in Puerto Vallarta and bonus, it’s just minutes from the airport!

 The pool was a huge hit with Milana.
 It was huge and warm and we spent many hours just swimming!